ripunjaysingh88/Benign-Malignant-Detection/README.md

 # Skin Cancer: Malignant vs. Benign
 A machine learning model was built for skin cancer classification: Malignant vs Benign, using a convolutional neural network (CNN).
-The concepts of transfer learning and data augmentation was used to improve the accuracy of the model with less sample available.
+The concepts of transfer learning and data augmentation was used to improve the accuracy of the model with less sample available without overfitting it.

 ## Dataset
 .
 Kaggle - https://www.kaggle.com/fanconic/skin-cancer-malignant-vs-benign